airamez/Learning-Coding/README.md

 I advice you to create an account at https://replit.com.

-Replit it a online(browser) IDE that allows you execute, debug and see the results of the programs.
+Replit is a online(browser) IDE that allows you execute, debug and see the results of the programs.

 Good luck and enjoy it!